on the blog

 • Do owners feel heard or brushed off?

-• Are they excited about where the brand is going—or worried?
+• Are they excited about where the brand is going, or worried?

 If multiple owners use words like ignored, slow, frustrating, pay attention.
 Support doesn’t magically get better after you sign.

-The Customers & Lead Generation Conversation
+The Customers and Lead Generation Conversation

 No leads = no revenue, no matter how great the brand looks on paper.
+How is this brand going to support you after you buy a franchise in gaining customers for your business?

-Sample Questions To Ask:
+Sample Questions to Ask:

-• “Where do most of your customers really come from—corporate marketing, your own networking, referrals, something else?”
+• “Where do most of your customers really come from: corporate marketing, your own networking, referrals, something else?”

 • “How effective has the franchisor’s marketing been in your market?”